Skytrain (Miami International Airport)

 The Skytrain is an automated people mover (APM) at Miami International Airport (MIA) in Miami-Dade County, Florida, United States.
 One of three APMs at MIA, it operates within the airport's North Terminal and serves passengers in Concourse D, with four stations over a distance of 1.12 km.
-It uses Crystal Mover vehicles, which are fully-automated and travel along the roof of the terminal.
+It uses Crystal Mover technology with fully-automated trains that travel along the roof of the terminal.
 The system has transported up to 40,000 passengers daily.

 The Skytrain was built as part of an airport expansion project, which included the construction of a new mile-long (1 mi) terminal.
-Due to the building's length, the Skytrain was built to facilitate the transport of passengers and reduce walking times.
+Due to the building's length, the Skytrain was built to reduce walking times for passengers.
 Construction on the new terminal began in 2007 and Skytrain operations began in September 2010.

 Due to extensive cracking detected in the system's infrastructure, Skytrain service was suspended for six months starting in September 2023.
-Three of the stations reopened in March 2024, and the full system resumed service in August 2025.
+Three of the stations reopened in March 2024, and the full services commenced in August 2025.

 History

 Planning and construction

-In the late 1990s, MIA started a $6.3 billion capital improvement program to expand its facilities, which included the construction of a new passenger terminal to be used exclusively by American Airlines.
-Known as the North Terminal, the new facility would ultimately consolidate four of the airport's seven pier-finger concourses into a single mile-long (1 mi) linear concourse, which would allow for more daily aircraft operations per gate.
-To reduce the long potential walking times for passengers, an automated people mover (APM) was planned to transport passengers along the terminal's roof.
-It was designed to decrease walking times by 70 percent for domestic passengers and 34 percent for international passengers.
-A contract was awarded in 1999 to Mitsubishi Heavy Industries (MHI) and Sumitomo Corporation to design and build the APM rolling stock.
+In 1989, American Airlines made a decision to create an airline hub at MIA for its flights to Latin America and the Caribbean.
+A $6.5 billion capital improvement program was started in 1994 to expand the facilities at MIA, which included the construction of a new passenger terminal to be used exclusively by American Airlines.
+This new $2.95-billion facility, known as the North Terminal, would ultimately consolidate four of the airport's seven pier concourses into a single mile-long (1.6 km) linear concourse.
+This arrangement would allow for more daily aircraft operations per gate.
+To reduce connection times, an automated people mover (APM) was planned to transport passengers along the terminal's roof.
+It was designed with a level of service goal for domestic passengers to complete their connection within 30 minutes after entering the terminal.
+This would decrease walking distances by 70 percent for domestic connecting passengers and 40 percent for international connecting passengers, with 60 percent of all terminal passengers using the system daily.
+A contract was awarded in 1999 to Mitsubishi Heavy Industries of America (MHIA) and Sumitomo Corporation of Americas (SCOA) to design the APM system and build its rolling stock, with an original completion date scheduled for June 2005.

 The North Terminal project was originally managed by American Airlines; however, following a series of schedule delays and budget overruns, project management was transferred in 2005 to the Miami-Dade Aviation Department (MDAD), the Miami-Dade County government agency that operates MIA.
-The trains were completed in Japan the same year and had to remain there until the terminal infrastructure construction was complete.
-During part of this interim period, MDAD paid Sumitomo $54,000 per month to operate the trains locally to preserve their rubber tires and electrical systems.
+The trains were completed in Mihara, Japan the same year and remained there until the terminal infrastructure construction was complete.
+A storage area and test track were constructed adjacent to the manufacturing facilities in Mihara to "exercise" the trains' tires and electrical systems; MDAD paid SCOA $54,000 per month to keep the trains operational until they were ready for delivery.